Mitch McConnell’s Campaign Under Fire For Image Of Opponent’s Name On Tombstone Hours After Mass Shootings

 — Amy McGrath (@AmyMcGrathKY) August 5, 2019

 Mitch McConnell has become a target for criticism in the wake of this weekend’s shootings for his efforts to block bipartisan legislation addressing gun reform.
-On Sunday, the term “Massacre Mitch” reached the top of Twitter trends as people criticized the Senate Majority Leader for his statement backing police officers and offering prayers in the wake of the shootings, As USA Today reported, many expressed disgust at McConnell for offering what they saw as empty statements given that he was preventing the Senate from voting on gun reform bills passed by the House of Representatives.
+On Sunday, the term “Massacre Mitch” reached the top of Twitter trends as people criticized the Senate majority leader for his statement backing police officers and offering prayers in the wake of the shootings, As USA Today reported, many expressed disgust at McConnell for offering what they saw as empty statements, given that he was preventing the Senate from voting on gun reform bills passed by the House of Representatives.

 The bills included many that passed with bipartisan support, including one prohibiting person-to-person firearm sales at gun shows unless a background check could be conducted.
-Others sought to institute what are known as “red-flag” laws, allowing family members or law enforcement to limit a person’s access to firearms if they are deemed a potential threat, the USA Today noted.
+Others sought to institute what is known as “red-flag” laws, allowing family members or law enforcement to limit a person’s access to firearms if they are deemed a potential threat, USA Today noted.

 Donald Trump was also criticized in the wake of the mass shootings, with many critics saying his racially charged statements were leading to acts of extremism.
-The alleged gunman of the El Paso massacre had reportedly posted a manifesto online echoing Donald Trump’s anti-immigrant stances.
+The alleged gunman of the El Paso, Texas, massacre had reportedly posted a manifesto online echoing the president’s anti-immigrant stances.

 Delivered To Your INBOX